Saturday, June 22, 2024

 “Dead things are formed from under the waters, and the inhabitants thereof.
 Hell is naked before him, and destruction hath no covering.”
 Job 26:5-6

 “Yeah!”
 Hul handed Tommy a bowl filled with various tubers, dried apples and a few other things, stored from last harvest.
 “And your Mother is flagged out.”
 Hul pointed to an area upon the dining table, adding, “she needs to rest.”
 Hul then, crossed from the pantry into the sleeping chamber; his wife was out like a light.
 “Well, dig in, it’s just us guys tonight.”
-Hul then remembered he’d forgotten to place wiping cloths beside the three trenches – Barb’s remaining empty – but, no matter.
+Hul then remembered he had forgotten to place wiping cloths beside the three trenches.
 It went unspoken to both the man and the boy, without the watchful, narrowing eyes of a woman, hands could be wiped on clothing, or the table cloth, or just licked.

 Realm of spirits